rehierl/abstract-properties/12-x-doctree-traversal/_notes.md

 # level-order traversal

+iterative pov, option-2
+- seems to produce traces that are in level-order
+- however, not the default level-order trace

 the level-order rule is somewhat incomplete
 - one must define in which order the child orders must be appended
 - the level-order rule must therefore be missing some edges